translate-tools/linguist/docs/api/translator.md

 # Translator

-Translator is a core component called to translate texts between languages.
+The translator is a core component used to translate texts between languages.

-The translator API is designed to handle texts efficiently in terms of translated texts per time, and number of requests ratio.
+The translator API is designed to handle texts efficiently in terms of the ratio of texts translated per time to number of requests.

-Translator methods may be called intensively, this is why it is important to set correct rate limits.
+Translator methods may be called intensively, which is why it is important to set correct rate limits.

 ### Translator API

 The translator must be implemented in [custom module format](./custom-module.md).

-The minimal translator must implement the API below:
+The minimal translator must implement the following API:

 ```ts
 class Translator {